 Recent discussions at Aqua-Fish+

-Aquarium Substrate - Suppliers, Calculator, FAQ, Tips & Forum
+Aquarium Substrate Guide - Calculator, Tips, FAQ, and Expert Advice

 Brief Description

-This page offers information about types of aquarium gravel, calculator for calculating amount of substrate, FAQ and links to online suppliers.
-You're also welcome to share your experiences with us - a form that is available at the bottom of this page should be used for sharing knowledge and asking questions!
-If you'd like to purchase aquarium gravel simply follow this link and you'll be taken to the place with links to merchants.
-In addition you should also visit the following pages as they're related to substrates for fish tanks: Aquarium sand with forum, Aquarium rocks with FAQ and forum and Types of aquarium gravel with pictures and discussion!
+This page provides details about different types of aquarium gravel, including a calculator to determine the amount of substrate you need, a FAQ section, and links to online suppliers.
+You're invited to share your experiences with us by using the form at the bottom of this page for sharing tips or asking questions!
+If you're looking to buy aquarium gravel, simply follow this link to find links to various merchants.
+Additionally, you may find the following pages helpful as they relate to fish tank substrates: Aquarium sand, Aquarium rocks, and Types of aquarium gravel!

 Introduction

-When you think of aquariums, the first things that probably pop into your mind are beautiful fish, green submersed plants, and the little plastic diver guy that finds himself stranded in many fish tanks.
-Then of course there are the bubbles which permeate the water with their gentle flow upward through the seascape.
+When you think of aquariums, the first things that likely come to mind are the colorful fish, lush green plants, and perhaps even that little plastic diver often found in fish tanks.
+And, of course, there are the gentle bubbles rising through the water, creating a peaceful atmosphere.

 Substrate calculator